BIMSBbioinfo/causal_reasoning/README.md

 A collection of tools, which, when given a readout of a perturbation experiment, runs tools such as CARNIVAL/causalR to infer the causal factors that leads to the observed outcome

+# Background
+See [slides](https://docs.google.com/presentation/d/1W3t3zTk-sc6UOKxqZBXWS6HRLLhUrvOsFunh_PqkNyE/edit?usp=sharing) for some links to background concepts such as Prize Collecting Steiner Trees and some papers that have formed the foundation of tools such as CARNIVAL/causalR.

 # Dependencies